Acoustic Emission

 You can contact me direct at: [email protected] for more information about training or a proposal.

-AE technology is transferrable to any industry that operates rotating equipment, it is compliant to very low speed rotation and can be used to monitor pressure systems very similar to Ultrasound.
+AE technology is transferrable to any industry that operates rotating equipment, it is compliant with very low speed rotational assets and can also be used to monitor pressure systems similar to Ultrasound.

-The AE instrumentation I use is the Holroyd MHC Memo Pro, it's a simple data-logger that can be used by engineers, maintainers and front line operators.
-UPTIME Consultant owns multiple sets that can be demonstrated on request.
+The AE instrument I use is the Holroyd MHC Memo Pro, it's a simple data-logger that can be used by engineers, maintainers and front line operators.
+UPTIME Consultant owns multiple MHC sets that can be demonstrated on request.

-I have experience of training Predictive Specialists, Reliability Engineers, Technicians, Maintainers, and Operators how to use these AE data-loggers, including aspects of asset criticality, obtaining meaningful readings, forming inspection routes, use of trending software, signature triggers, and Spectrum Analysis (FFT) if required.
+I also have experience of training Predictive Specialists, Reliability Engineers, Technicians, Maintainers, and Operators how to use these AE data-loggers, including aspects of asset criticality, obtaining meaningful readings, authoring inspection routes, use of trending software, signature triggers, and Spectrum Analysis (FFT) if required.

 The UPTIME Consultant articles below explain more about the little understood predictive technology of AE.